your French knitting companion

 Ready to Try It?

-Whether you go the traditional route or use AI assistance, recreating a sweater from a photo is one of the most satisfying knitting projects.
-You end up with a truly custom garment that fits you perfectly โ€” and the knowledge that you made it happen from just a picture.
+Whether you go the traditional manual route or use AI assistance, recreating a sweater from a photo is one of the most rewarding knitting projects you can undertake.
+You end up with a truly custom garment that fits your body, suits your taste, and was made in exactly the yarn you chose โ€” and you gain the deep satisfaction of knowing you made it happen from just a picture.

 Frequently Asked Questions

 What measurements do I need to recreate a sweater?
-You need bust, waist, hip, shoulder width, arm length, upper arm circumference, and desired body length.
-Plus your knitting gauge in stitches and rows per inch.
+You need bust circumference, waist circumference, hip circumference, shoulder width, arm length from shoulder to wrist, upper arm circumference, wrist circumference, and desired body length from hem to shoulder.
+You also need your knitting gauge in both stitches per inch and rows per inch, measured from a washed and blocked swatch.

 How long does it take to create a pattern from a photo?
-Manual reverse-engineering takes 2-6 hours depending on complexity.
-AI tools like La Maille generate complete patterns in under 5 minutes.
+Manual reverse-engineering typically takes 2 to 6 hours for a moderately complex sweater, depending on your experience level and the complexity of the design.
+AI tools like La Maille generate complete, row-by-row custom patterns in under 5 minutes, based on your uploaded photo, your measurements, and your gauge.

 Want to turn your photo into a pattern right now?
 Try La Maille โ€” upload a photo, enter your measurements, and get a complete custom pattern in minutes.